18F/accessibility/pages/forms.md

 1. Identify each form element.
 2. Find all instructions associated with each element.
-  * __If a form element isn't programatically associated with ALL instructions, this is a failure.__
+  * __It is a failure if a form element isn't programatically associated with ALL instructions.
+This includes legends, labels, hint text and tooltips.__
+  * A common way of acheiving this is using `fieldset` and `legend` tags. `Fieldset` is used to group a set of elements. `Legend` is the first child of a `fieldset` tag and provides context for those fields.
 3. Ensure all field elements are accessible via the keyboard.
   * __If the form cannot be filled out with just a keyboard, this is a failure.__
 4. Check for title attributes